 - Use the California Courts / Judicial Branch Small Claims Resources

 - Information Sheet on Waiver Of Court Fees and Costs (FW-INFO)

 All Civil Units are open Monday through Thursday from 8:00 AM to 4:00 PM, and 8:00 AM to Noon on Fridays.
 You may pick up a small claims forms packet by coming to the court.
 If you are filing a new Small Claims case, please arrive at the court no less than 30 minutes before closing.

-When returning your completed forms you must provide along with the original, one copy for each plaintiff and defendant and a self addressed stamped envelope or place a note on your documents you will pick them up in will-call.
+When returning your completed forms, you must provide along with the original, one copy for each plaintiff and defendant and a self-addressed stamped envelope or place a note on your documents that you will pick them up in will-call.
 YOU WILL NOT BE CALLED TO PICK UP YOUR PAPERWORK.

 Your Day in Court FAQWhat will happen at the court hearing?

 The judge generally allows both parties the opportunity to review each other's evidence at the court hearing.
 The judge may also request that the parties make one more attempt to settle their dispute.
 In the Metropolitan Division, community mediators are usually available in the courtroom for this purpose.
 For successful settlements, the judge confirms the conditions of settlement and enters the agreement on the record.
 If the litigants cannot agree on a settlement, the judge listens to both sides of the story, reviews the evidence and asks clarifying questions.
 The judge usually renders a decision, or judgment immediately.
 In more complicated cases, the judge may take the matter under submission and notify the parties by mail after more careful consideration of the evidence.How much time should be expected for a court hearing?